 This post may contain affiliate links.
 Please read the full affiliate disclosure here.

 Choosing my word of the year is more important to me this year than any other year.
 As I have aged, I have become a bit scattered.
 Can you relate?
-I realize that I have reached a time in my life where more direction and guidance is not only important but necessary.
+I realize that I have reached a time in my life where more direction and guidance are not only important but necessary.
 Choosing a word over a resolution will act as a guidepost leading, guiding, and directing me to fulfill my purpose while staying focused and grounded.

 Why am I picking a word while most are making resolutions?

 Resolutions have always failed me.
 Or maybe I failed.
 They were never based on reflection, goal setting, or with an end in mind.
 They usually were centered around “self,” at the present, without a goal or plan, and attempted at the WRONG time.
-Weight loss, better eating habits, more movement, and completing courses or projects were almost always the topic of my resolutions.
+Weight loss, better eating habits, more movement, and completing courses or projects were almost always the topics of my resolutions.
 I always failed at keeping any resolution that involved a commitment.
 WHY?

 Wrong Season- Wrong Reason